GlenAshwood/VagrantProject/README.md

 ## Dependencies
 - [Vagrant](https://www.vagrantup.com/downloads.html) - Version used (2.6.6)
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads) - Version used (6.0.14)
+> If you are running this project from a Windows machine, you will need to [diasble hyper-v ](https://ugetfix.com/ask/how-to-disable-hyper-v-in-windows-10)

 ## Optional
 You can also install Ansible on your local machine, but it isnt required for this deployment